Peter Schönemann: g theory

 Spearman's hypothesis asserts a correlation between the g-loadedness of IQ tests and measures of their heritability, a concept put to work in Arthur Jensen's discussion of black—white race differences from the 1980s.
 Schönemann regarded this work as resting on a conceptual confusion.

 Schönemann argued for the non-existence of psychometric g.
 He wrote that there is a fundamental difference between g, first defined by Charles Spearman as a latent one-dimensional variable that accounts for all correlations among any intelligence tests, and a first principal component (PC1) of a positive correlation matrix.
 Spearman's tetrad difference equation states a necessary condition for such a g to exist.
-The important proviso for Spearman's claim that such a g qualifies as an "objective definition" of "intelligence", is that all correlation matrices of "intelligence tests" must satisfy this necessary condition, not just one or two, because they are all samples of a universe of tests subject to the same g.
+The important proviso for Spearman's claim that such a g qualifies as an "objective definition" of "intelligence", is that all correlation matrices of "intelligence tests" must satisfy this necessary condition, not just one or two, because they are all samples of a universe of tests that are subject to the same g.
 Schönemann argued that this condition is routinely violated by all correlation matrices of reasonable size, and thus, such a g does not exist.